 Inspectors are told that the use of digital care planning is the way forward, and driving improvement through technology has been a strategic priority of the Commission’s for some time now.
 And yet, the potential for real-time data about care provision remains untapped.

-We know that there is appetite from home care providers to use the tools at their disposal in inspections.
-Anecdotally, providers that are using our Care Quality Management dashboard have told us that the information it provides saves 2-4 of weeks of manual data processing needed to complete a pre-inspection report.
+We know that there is an appetite from home care providers to use the tools at their disposal in inspections.
+Anecdotally, providers that are using our Care Quality Management dashboard have told us that the information it provides saves 2-4 weeks of manual data processing needed to complete a pre-inspection report.

-And we are seeing leaders from all parts of the care sector calling for a more powerful and sophisticated use of the insights that become available as home care is digitised.
+And we are seeing leaders from all parts of the care sector calling for more powerful and sophisticated use of the insights that become available as home care is digitised.

 In just one example of how this could work, NHS Digital recently announced plans to collect anonymised social care data to support research into the spread of COVID-19, by collaborating with members of CASPA – the Care Software Providers Association.
 The data, which includes demographic and location information, as well as types of care given, will help to identify trends in the pandemic, and support planning for a potential next wave of the virus.

 It is a perfect example of how care management systems can provide that much-needed evidence base for social care.